danielurra/cpp/README.md

 ## Compiling Hello world code

-<br> We’re going to use the “gcc” compiler to compile our code, the CLI command to be used is the following.
+<br> We’re going to use the “<b>gcc</b>” compiler to compile our code, the CLI command to be used is the following.
 <br>

 ```C